What is WorkOS?

 Lightspeed Venture Partners

-Lightspeed Venture Partners is a global multistage venture capital firm that invests in early and growth-stage technology companies across various sectors, including enterprise software.
+Lightspeed Venture Partners is a global multistage venture capital firm investing in early and growth-stage technology companies across various sectors, including enterprise software and infrastructure.

 What's next for WorkOS?